This guide contains everything you need to know about website usability in 2019.

 - Your website has an SEO friendly URL.

-- Always your logo is at the top-left corner.
+- Your logo is always at the top-left corner.

-- Your logo is clickable and makes users go home page wherever they are.
+- Your logo is clickable and makes users go to your home page wherever they are.

 - Navigation areas on the home page have no distraction.